Joshua-Togeh/portfolio/README.md

 - **Exploratory Data Analysis (EDA)**:
   - Conducted EDA on the cleaned dataset to uncover insights and trends related to layoffs across different companies, industries, and time periods.

-Access the project here [Github](https://github.com/Joshua-Togeh/Data-cleaning-and-EDA-Using-MYSQL)
+Access the full project here [Data cleaning and EDA using MySQL](https://github.com/Joshua-Togeh/Data-cleaning-and-EDA-Using-MYSQL)

 ## Contact